RaoAkif/HarvardArt/README.md

 # Harvard Art

-> This project uses The Harvard Art Museums API.
+> The Harvard Art project used Harvard Art Museums API that displays the Art items from Fogg Museum, Busch-Reisinger Museum and Arther M Sackler Museum.
+The Art items are fetched through REST API.
+The items coming from Harvard Art Museums API then interact with Microverse Involvement API, where likes and comments data could be recorded and saved in real-time interation.

 ## Get Started